crmounts/Tanks/README.md

 Tanks
 =====
-University of Pennsylvania CIS 120 Final Homework Assignment Code a game of your own choosing.
+University of Pennsylvania CIS 120 Final Homework Assignment, Code a game of your own choosing.